Inspiration Yellow and Gray: Pantone Colors of the Year 2021

 For our ZenART Bullet Journals, I was inspired to use the “colors of the year” from the past years and combine bright and spirited shades to include in our collection.
 For this year, why not uplift your mood with colors?
 Our vibrant Zesty Lime Art Journal will definitely give that lift, maybe inspire you to keep moving, keep creating.
 Read more about how journaling as therapy can lead to a better life.

-Let’s explore yellow and grey Pantone Colors in oil paintings.
+Let’s explore yellow and gray Pantone Colors in oil paintings.

-Using colour-matching tools available online, our team explored yellow and grey Pantone and hex codes in the paintings we selected for this section.
+Using color-matching tools available online, our team explored yellow and gray Pantone and hex codes in the paintings we selected for this section.
 Let’s take a look at oil paintings from Pablo Picasso, Van Gogh, and ZenARTists Petro Konstantynov and Salvatore Fidone.